ESCOMP/CTSM/doc/source/tech_note/Photosynthesis/CLM50_Tech_Note_Photosynthesis.rst

 quadratic equation.
 Values for :math:`c_{i}`  are given by

 .. math::
-   :label: 9.37)
+   :label: 9.37

    c_{i} =c_{a} -\left(1.4r_{b} +1.6r_{s} \right)P_{atm} A{}_{n}

 The equations for :math:`c_{i}` , :math:`c_{s}` , :math:`r_{s}` , and
 :math:`A_{n}`  are solved iteratively until :math:`c_{i}`  converges.
-Sun et al. (2012) pointed out that the CLM4 numerical approach does not always converge.
+:ref:`Sun et al. (2012)<Sunetal2012>` pointed out that the CLM4 numerical approach does not always converge.
 Therefore, the model uses a hybrid algorithm that combines the secant method and Brent’s method to solve for :math:`c_{i}` .
 The equation set is solved separately for sunlit